Channel Coordination

 }

-Include Channel Coordination Tags In an Audience Segment
+Include Channel Coordination Tags in a Segment

-1. Search for and select the Orchestration tag group
+1. Search for and select the Orchestration Tag Group.

-2. Search for tag last_active, priority_platform, or user_preferred within the tag group.
+2. Search for Tag last_active, priority_platform, or user_preferred within the Tag Group.

 3. Set the True operator to include users for whom the condition is true.